 Funds will not be disbursed until students review CURF’s information on Ethics and Compliance and complete and submit all necessary forms.
 All CURF-funded students must complete a Waiver of Liability.
 Once the award has been made and the Waiver of Liability has been submitted, recipients will be given instructions on how to access these funds.

 Undergraduates receiving this funding are expected to (1) present a poster at a designated CURF event, (2) submit a website summary and photograph, and (3) provide a detailed report for the Hassenfeld Foundation.
 The website summary should be suitable for posting on CURF’s website and will describe the project’s goals and content, what the student learned through the experience and how participating in this project contributed to the educational experience.
+Examples of these brief submissions can be found on this link using your PennKey.
 The Foundation report should include the above and also detail the specific work (rather than the theoretical contribution) of the project and the potential for real-world outcomes and significant social impact that the project offers.